 Stuff Our App Includes

-The majority of our application will be fairly easy to fill out, but it can take some time (so make sure you don’t wait until the night before a deadline to start!).
+The majority of our application will be fairly easy to fill out, but it can take some time (so make sure you don’t wait until the night before the deadline to start!).
 You’ll begin by adding some personal information, like your name and address, where you go to school and your graduation date, and so on.
 We won’t get into all that here, but let’s touch on some of the more substantial parts.

 1. Courses & Grades